Arteen-M/Arduino-Bluetooth-Communication/README.md

 LCD: https://www.arduino.cc/en/Tutorial/LibraryExamples/HelloWorld
 Thermistor: https://thecustomizewindows.com/2020/10/temperature-sensor-using-ntc-thermistor-arduino-ntc/

 Note the ports used in the code for the LCD screen.
-Since ports 0 and 1 are used by the bluetooth module,
+Since ports 0 and 1 are used by the bluetooth module, ports d6 and d7 have been moved to ports 10 and 9 respectively